 Derivatives are used in managing pension trust fund portfolios, but uses do not include speculation or leverage of investments.
-Less than 8% of the total pension trust fund's portfolio has been invested from time to time in futures contracts, collateralized mortgages and swap agreements.
+Less than 10% of the total pension trust fund's portfolio has been invested from time to time in futures contracts, collateralized mortgages and swap agreements.
 State investment statutes limit total derivative exposure to 15% of a fund's total asset value, and restrict uses to replication of returns and hedging of assets.
-Swap agreements represent the largest category of derivatives used, and they represented 7.6% of market value of total assets on September 30, 2002 and 6.4% of market value of total assets on September 30, 2001.
+Swap agreements represent the largest category of derivatives used, and they represented 8.8% of market value of total assets on September 30, 2003, and 7.6% of market value of total assets on September 30, 2002.

-To diversify the pension fund's portfolio into international equities, the State Treasurer has entered into swap agreements with investment grade counterparties, which are tied to stock market indices in twenty-three foreign countries.
-The notional amounts of the swap agreements at September 30, 2002, and 2001, were \$3,128.7 million and \$2,796.1 million, respectively.
-Approximately one half of the notional amount is hedged against foreign currency fluctuations.
-The swap agreements provide that the System will pay quarterly, over the term of the swap agreements, interest indexed to the three month London InterBank Offer Rate (LIBOR), adjusted for an interest rate spread, on the notional amount stated in the agreements.
-At the maturity of the swap agreements, the pension fund will either receive the increase in the value of the international equity indices from the level at the inception of the agreements, or pay the decrease in the value of the indices.
-Swap agreement maturity dates range from October 2002 to September 2005.
+To diversify the pension fund's portfolio, the State Treasurer has entered into swap agreements with investment grade counterparties which are tied to stock market indices in the United States and twenty-two foreign countries.
+The notional amounts of the swap agreements at September 30, 2003, and 2002, were \$3,185.1 million and \$3,205.1 million, respectively.
+Approximately one half of the notional amount tied to foreign stock market indices is hedged against foreign currency fluctuations.
+The swap agreements provide that the System will pay quarterly over the term of the swap agreements, interest indexed to the three month London Inter Bank Offer Rate (LIBOR), adjusted for an interest rate spread on the notional amount stated in the agreements.
+At the maturity of the swap agreements, the pension fund will either receive the increase in the value of the equity indices from the level at the inception of the agreements, or pay the decrease in the value of the indices.
+Swap agreement maturity dates range from October 2003 to September 2006.
 U.S. domestic LIBOR based floating rate notes were purchased in the open market to correspond with the notional amount of the swap agreements.
 The State Treasurer maintains custody and control of these notes.

 The value of these synthetic equity structures is a combination of the value of the swap agreements and the value of the notes.
 The book value represents the cost of the notes.
 The current value represents the current value of the notes and the change in value of the underlying indices from the inception of the swap agreements.
 The current value is used as a representation of the fair value based on the intention to hold all swap agreements until maturity.
-Since the inception of the international equity investment program, over \$747.6 million of gains on international equity exposure and excess interest received have been realized.

-The unrealized loss of \$1,007.1 million at September 30, 2002, reflects the decline in international stock indices and changes in currency exchange rates.
-Many of the international indices peaked in 1999 and 2000, and the combined swap structure realizes gains and losses on a rolling three-year basis.
+Since the inception of equity investment programs involving swaps, over \$484.5 million of gains on equity exposure and excess interest received have been realized on matured swap agreements.
+The unrealized loss of \$ 252.5 million at September 30, 2003, primarily reflects the decline in international stock indices and changes in currency exchange rates.
+Many of the international indices peaked in 1999 and 2000, and the combined swap structure realizes gains and losses on a rolling three year basis.